prebid/prebid.github.io/dev-docs/bidders/indexExchange.md

 ## Description

 This module connects publishers to Index Exchange's (IX) network of demand sources through Prebid.js.
-This module is GDPR compliant.
+This module is GDPR and CCPA compliant.

 It is compatible with both the older ad unit format where the `sizes` and `mediaType` properties are placed at the top-level of the ad unit, and the newer